supergarotinho/ambari-mongodb/README.md

 - **Testing**
   - The tests for the service_advisor script
-  - An docker instance to setup an testing environment and execute the integrated tests for CentOS and Redhat distros
-- Few modifications to support other linux distros
+- Few modifications to support other linux distros (including testing)
-  - And docker instances to execute the integrated tests
 - **A metrics monitor** to send several metrics from the mongo instances to ambari
   - And the ambari metrics screen :)
 - **Useful Tasks:**